atrettel/sheardata/src/design.md

     - Streamwise previous station (`S`)

+        - Pointers like these are much more flexible than assuming that the profile numbers are in order by station number.

     - Streamwise next station (`S`)

     - Spanwise previous station (`S`)

+        - These should also be null for 2D flows.

     - Spanwise next station (`S`)